fernandopasik/react-children-utilities/README.md

 # React Children Utilities

-Recursive and extended utils for React children opaque data structure.
+Extended utils for ⚛️ React.Children data structure that adds recursive filter, map and more methods to iterate nested children.

 <!-- BADGES - START -->